-Port Elizabeth – The ongoing conflict between the UDM and the DA over former deputy mayor Mongameli Bobani spilled over into a Nelson Mandela Bay council meeting on Thursday when the coalition failed to get the numbers required to convene the meeting.
+The ongoing conflict between the United Democratic Movement (UDM) and the Democratic Alliance (DA) over former deputy mayor Mongameli Bobani spilled over into a Nelson Mandela Bay council meeting on Thursday when the coalition failed to get the numbers required to convene the meeting.

-Matters were further complicated by demands from the Patriotic Alliance (PA), which had brought the motion of no confidence against Bobani to have him ousted.
-The PA demanded that their candidate, Marlon Daniels, be elected as the new deputy mayor, to replace Bobani, but the matter was not placed on the meeting's agenda.
+Matters became more complicated as the Patriotic Alliance (PA), which had brought the motion of no confidence against Bobani to have him ousted, demanded that their candidate, Marlon Daniels, be elected as the new deputy mayor.
+However, the matter was not placed on the meeting's agenda.

-This has since resulted in PA leader Gayton McKenzie notifying Mayor Athol Trollip in writing that his party was withdrawing from the coalition with immediate effect.
+This resulted in PA leader Gayton McKenzie notifying Mayor Athol Trollip, in writing, that his party was withdrawing from the coalition with immediate effect.

 Read more here: Patriotic Alliance withdraws from Nelson Mandela Bay coalition